kk-Glister-Technology/G-Chain-/README.md

+---

-# ðŸŒ Gloxx Chain Node
+# 🌐 Gloxx Chain Node

 Welcome to the official **Gloxx Chain Node**, the core engine powering the decentralized Gloxx blockchain.

 This node is written in **Rust** for performance and safety.
-It is **open-source**, **under active development**, and intended to be run by anyone â€” independently or as part of a wider network.
+It is **open-source**, **under active development**, and intended to be run by anyone — independently or as part of a wider network.

 ---

-## ðŸš§ Project Status
+## 🛠 Project Status

 This project is **under construction**.
 Not all components are complete.
 Expect breaking changes as we implement: